do87/poly/README.md

 <img src="statics/lifecycle.svg" alt="lifecycle" align="right">

-1. When a run is created it's not assigned to any agent
+1. `Created` is the initial status
-2. When an agent is assigned to a run, the status changes to pending
+2. The status changes to `Pending` when an agent is assigned
-3. When an agent starts to execute a run plan, the status changes to running
+3. The status changes to `Running` when an agent starts to execute a run
-4. Success / Error are the usual outcomes of a run
+4. `Success` / `Error` are the usual outcomes of a run
-5. Cancelled status is given if the run didn't complete due to a shutdown signal
+5. `Canceled` status is given if the run didn't complete due to a shutdown signal